CALL FOR APPLICATIONS

 • Strong work ethics and commitment to humanitarian principles;

-• Valid driver’s license with at least five years driving experience will be an advantage.
+• Valid driver’s license with at least five years driving experience.

 Fluency in English and Greek (written and oral) is required.